bdesanctis/bamdam/README.md

 Example plot (this one has a lot of reads contributing to it, they will generally be noisier):
 ![Damage plot of Dryas](https://github.com/bdesanctis/bamdam/blob/main/dryas.png)

+## How do I get the point where I can use bamdam?

+Still gotta write a paragraph here about mapping to reference databases, where to find taxonomy files, ngslca etc.

 ## Coming soon